Acaiberii-archive/BootJect/README.md

 <div align="center">Automatically selects a program based on your input!
 Supports both x32 and x64.</div>

-Uses Reloaded.Injector for dll handling and memory injecting, process handling is coded from scratch!
+<div align="center">Uses Reloaded.Injector for dll handling and memory injecting, process handling is coded from scratch!</div>